 For example, if you would like to remove a director, you complete the Companies House form TM01.
 On the other hand, if you would like to appoint a new director, you submit the form AP01 to Companies House.
-On one hand, for update of your existing director’s details, you file the form CH01.
-All these forms can be downloaded from Companies House website for free.
+On one hand, for an update of your existing director’s details, you file the form CH01.
+All these forms can be downloaded from the Companies House website for free.

 For one thing, you may use the standard company registers to maintain your limited company register of directors records.
 The registers booklet is organized into sections and the booklet is printed in A4 size.

 Accordingly, there are consequences for failing to keep and maintain your register of directors.
 The level of fines imposed on your company is dependent on which country your company was originally incorporated.